quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part17_Part_IV_Perform.md

 ??x
 In the context of contract law, an accord and satisfaction occurs when the disputing parties reach a mutual agreement to settle the dispute for a different amount than originally agreed.
 This agreement must be communicated and accepted by both parties for it to take effect.
 Consideration exists because each party gets something out of the settlement.
 ??x
-Explanation: When the homeowner agrees to pay $8,000 instead of the original $10,000 after the painter claims a poor job performance, this is an example of accord and satisfaction.
+Explanation: When the homeowner agrees to pay $8,000 instead of the original$10,000 after the painter claims a poor job performance, this is an example of accord and satisfaction.
 The painter accepts less than originally due in exchange for not pursuing the full amount in court.

 ---